 Our variable rate indebtedness subjects us to interest rate risk, which could cause our debt service obligations to increase significantly.

 An increase in market interest rates may increase our interest expense arising on our existing and future floating rate indebtedness.
-Pursuant to the terms of the restated Senior Facilities Agreement as at June 24, 2021, the interest rate paid on indebtedness incurred under our senior loans and revolving credit facility varies based on a fixed margin over a base reference rate.
+Pursuant to the terms of the amended and restated Senior Facilities Agreement dated April 29, 2024, the interest rate paid on indebtedness incurred under our senior loans and primary revolving credit facility varies based on a fixed margin over a base reference rate, term SOFR for the USD denominated term loans or EURIBOR for the EUR denominated term loans.
 If interest rates increase, our debt service obligations on the variable rate indebtedness will increase even though the amount borrowed remains the same, and our net income and cash flows, including cash available for operational or strategic purposes, will correspondingly decrease.
 Pursuant to our interest rate hedging policy, we may enter into interest rate derivatives that may involve the exchange of floating for fixed rate interest payments in order to reduce interest rate volatility.
 However, we may not maintain interest rate swaps with respect to all of our variable rate indebtedness, and any swaps we enter into may not fully mitigate our interest rate risk.
+If any reference rate ceases to exist, we will need to renegotiate the interest rate payable on our Senior Facilities Agreement with our lenders.

 Corporate Activity and Growth - Risk 1